-As with your face, you can also give your scalp the once over with a post-shave balm like Muhle’s Aloe Vera After Shave Balm, too, to promote the skin’s natural healing process and reduce any irritation cased by the razor.
+As with your face, you can also give your scalp the once over with an aftershave balm like Muhle’s Aloe Vera After Shave Balm, to promote the skin’s natural healing process and reduce any irritation cased by the razor.

 5. Protect and De-shine

-With the top of the head a prime spot for skin cancers it pays to protect it on a daily basis with a moisturiser containing a built-in SPF sunscreen.
+With the top of the head a prime spot for skin cancers it pays to protect it on a daily basis with an SPF sunscreen.
 If you want to protect and prevent shine at the same time, though, why not treat your scalp to Anthony Day Cream SPF 30, a daily-use moisturiser with added SPF that does both?

-If you’re hitting the beach, however, it’s worth upping the ante protection-wise by using a sunscreen-specific product like Aesop Protective Body Lotion SPF50, which offers fantastic protection against sun damage.
+If you’re going to be out in extreme heat, however, it’s worth upping the ante protection-wise by using a sunscreen-specific product like Aesop Protective Body Lotion SPF50, which offers fantastic protection against sun damage.
 Better still, grab yourself a hat and protect your head from sun exposure altogether, especially between the hours of 12-3pm when the sun is strongest.

 Don’t forget that, as with the skin on the rest of your body, your shaved head benefits from regular exfoliation.
 So to keep your scalp healthy and happy remove dead skin cells once a week with a facial scrub.